teloxide/teloxide/README.md

 ## FAQ
 Q: Where I can ask questions?

+A: [Issues](https://github.com/teloxide/teloxide/issues) is a good place for well-formed questions, for example, about:

+ - the library design;
+ - enhancements;
+ - bug reports;
+ - ...

-A: [Issues](https://github.com/teloxide/teloxide/issues) is a good place for well-formed questions, for example, about the library design, enhancements, bug reports.
-But if you can't compile your bot due to compilation errors and need quick help, feel free to ask in [our official group](https://t.me/teloxide).
+If you can't compile your bot due to compilation errors and need quick help, feel free to ask in [our official Telegram group](https://t.me/teloxide).

 Q: Do you support the Telegram API for clients?